BizTalk Property Schema Error: The type name ‘…’ does not exist in the type ‘System’

 Cause

-Initially, I have to be honest, I was not realizing why this error was happening, mainly because the main error description may elude us and point us to DLL reference problems: Xml, System, SerializableAttributeAttribute, and so on.
+Initially, I have to be honest, I did not realize why this error was happening, mainly because the main error description may elude us and point us to DLL reference problems: Xml, System, SerializableAttributeAttribute, and so on.
 But looking carefully to the error message details, all of the errors will point us to the PropertySchema file.

-After realizing that, it was not difficult to realize that I had on my Property Schema an element call System.
+After realizing that, it was not difficult to realize that I had in my Property Schema an element called System.
 System is a reserved word that you CANNOT use inside the property schemas.

 Solution

-• Of course, fix all the dependencias inside your project, if you were already using this element iside your solution, for example Message Assigment shape
+• Of course, fix all the dependencies inside your project.
+If you were already using this element inside your solution, for example Message Assignment shape.

 Author: Sandro Pereira